Employee Turnover Statistics

 That said, starting a new job usually sparks a natural boost of energy and enthusiasm.
 A novel environment, faces, and responsibilities can be very stimulating and motivating.

 So—if a new employee is feeling disengaged, it’s not a good sign.
 It means it’s time to question the employee experience your organization is providing and possible gaps and transparency issues in your recruiting process.
 Once an employee is on the road to employee turnover, early intervention is vital.
 If you don't step in early, significant problems are waiting down the road.

 Keeping an eye on the turnover rate for individual managers and departments is wise.
 A high turnover rate with a specific manager or department can signal an underlying issue that could be affecting the entire team or department, and some investigating on HR’s side is required.

 On the other hand, identifying managers with very low turnover rates can also be helpful.
 You might find some principles for successful employee retention that you could transmit to the rest of your organization.

 Don’t worry...you don’t need to be a math genius to calculate the employee turnover rate.
-Calculating various types of turnover rate expressed as a percentage is quite simple and only requires that you have a few solid figures handy.
+Calculating various types of turnover rates expressed as a percentage is quite simple and only requires that you have a few solid figures handy.

 To calculate the monthly employee turnover rate, all you need is three numbers: